cagov/caldata-mdsa-caltrans-pems/docs/data/G-factor speed.md

 1. **Time Window**: `10/4/2024 - 10/10/2024`
 2. **Temporal Aggregation Level**: `5-minute`
 3. **Spatial Aggregation Level**: Detector level (`803` unique statsions containing different numbers of lanes).
 4. **Detector Status**: Choose only detectors which are diagnosed as `good`.
-Specifically, for existing PeMS speed, we only choose data if there are two consecutive days reporting good data.
+Specifically, for existing PeMS speed, we only choose data if there are two consecutive days reporting good to get rid of imputation data.
 5. **Sample Size**: Around `700000` records for each variation.
 6. **Seasonality**: `288` Assume the speed has a daily pattern (12*24 = 288).